-Additionally, a Roth IRA can be an appealing option for some because it does not include a required minimum distribution age.
-This means that you can continue to save and grow tax-free dollars for the remainder of your life.
+A Roth account is created using after-tax dollars, meaning that you were taxed on the dollars going in but the distributions you take out in retirement are tax-free (because the tax has already been paid on the contribution).
+Additionally, a Roth can be an appealing option because it does not include a required minimum distribution age.
+This means that you can continue to grow tax-free dollars for the remainder of your life.

 Considerations to Make Before Doing a Roth Conversion

 While a Roth conversion could be a great option for some, it could be a costly mistake for others.
-That’s why we’ve outlined four important considerations to make before converting your traditional IRA into a Roth account.
+That’s why we’ve outlined four important considerations to make before converting some or all of your traditional account into a Roth account.

-If you’re retiring within the next few years, you may want to forego a Roth conversion.
+If you plan to use the money within the next few years, you may want to forego a Roth conversion.
 Why?
-Because the money you convert into a Roth IRA must stay there for a five-year holding period.
-If withdraws are made before the five years is up, you could be hit with a 10 percent penalty and/or additional income taxes.
+Because the money you convert into a Roth should stay in the Roth for a five-year holding period.
+If withdraws are made before the five years are up, you could be hit with a 10 percent penalty and/or additional income taxes.

 Consideration #2: Tax Obligations

-When considering a Roth conversion, you simply can’t ignore the tax implications associated with this move.
+When considering a Roth conversion, you can’t ignore the tax implications associated with this move.
 While your aim may be tax-free income in retirement, you will have to pay taxes on that income at some point.
-You need to be prepared to pay the taxes on this additional income, which could very well push you up into a higher tax bracket.
-While it’s possible to cover the difference using a portion of the distribution itself, this is typically not advised for two reasons: you’d be robbing your future retirement of income and you may be subject to a 10 percent penalty for taking the funds.
+A Roth conversion creates additional income the moment you make the switch from a traditional account to a Roth account.
+You need to be prepared to pay the taxes on this additional income.
+While it’s possible to cover the tax bill using a portion of the distribution itself, this is typically not advised for two reasons: you’d be robbing your future retirement of income and you may be subject to a 10 percent penalty for taking the funds.
+That is why We suggest paying the taxes owed with non-retirement account funds.

 Consideration #3: Your Future Tax Bracket